jk-kashe/gcp-database-demos/README.md

 a source of best practices - on the contrary, as the objective is only to provide canned demos, they are likely to contain bugs and anty-patterns.

+## Experimental features

+* To make it easier to deploy from your local/cloud environment (other than GCP Cloud Shell), you can use `make login`, which will go through the steps to get your environment deployment ready (login, setting the active project, ...)

 # Disclaimer